kubeshop/testkube/docs/executor-postman.md

 ## Summary

-As we can see TestKube can help us to run tests inside our cluster, it can also store our tests and tests results.
+As we can see Testkube can help us to run tests inside our cluster, it can also store our tests and tests results.